 Most people experience no problems when they have their hair coloured.
 However, some people are allergic to hair dye, while others may develop an allergy gradually over time.
 It’s important to stay vigilant.
 You must also carry out an allergy alert test if your client has ever had a black henna tattoo (see more on this below).

-You must not apply permanent hair colour to anyone under the age of 16 or carry out an allergy alert test on anyone under the age of 16.
-All permanent hair colourants carry warnings that they are not intended for use on under-16s.
+You must not apply hair colour or highlights that contain PPD or similar ingredients to anyone under the age of 16 or carry out an allergy alert test on anyone under the age of 16.
+Hair colorants carry warnings that they are not intended for use on under-16s.
 Your insurance will not cover you if you go ahead.

 The NHBF’s updated allergy alert testing toolkits include everything you need to run an efficient and effective allergy alert testing system in your salon or barbershop.